John A Waller

 How Long Does A Company Voluntary Arrangement Process Take?

 Firstly, once your company has passed the test to ensure the company can survive through a CVA.
 The directors then prepare and submit a proposal to the companies creditors collectively, while under the help of a licensed insolvency practitioner.
 The insolvency practitioner appoints a nominee to your company during the process of executing the CVA.

 Usually, the CVA process takes one to three months to prepare, then appointed and agreed upon.
 While in between drafting and accepting, the company is protected from any creditor legal action.

 The first stage of achieving a CVA.
-The insolvency practitioner drafts a CVA for approval of the company’s creditors and the Court.
+The insolvency practitioner drafts a CVA for approval by the company’s creditors and the Court.
 Then the as yet not approved proposal is presented to the Court before the creditors’ meeting.

 Assuming the creditors who voted at the meeting of creditors voted for the CVA.
 75% of the company’s creditors (measured as creditors by the value of their debt) are required to approve a CVA.
 The creditors of the company vote on the CVA, which is the central part of the meeting of the creditors.

 The process of drafting and having the creditors agree to a CVA should take 90 days or less, depending on how complex the proposal is?

 CVA – How long does a Company Voluntary Arrangement process last?

 A CVA lasts between two and five years.

 Usually, a CVA has a term of two to five years.
 Each CVA has a different term, as each CVA differs.
 The sooner the company can settle its creditors, the shorter the term.
 In exceptional cases, a CVA may even extend further than five years.

 The Company Voluntary Arrangement Process? – Period of time to finish?

 As Insolvency practitioners, we issue a report that works out an arrangement covering the amount of debt you can pay and a payment schedule.
 The term could be over one payment or an extended period, i.e. 60 months.
 Creditors then vote and either agree or disagree with the proposal.